 Stir the paint, select a brush and try your hand at a variety of techniques of painting for the stage.
 Color theory, mixing, texture and alternative materials will be discussed and used to provide the basis for in-class work.

 STH-349 | History of Film | 3 credits

 The first audience watched a motion picture flicker on a screen in 1895, a little over a century ago.
-In this one century the movies have developed from a simple recording device to a complex art and business.
+In just over one century the movies have developed from a simple recording device to a complex art and business.
 Today film stands on its own as a distinct means of artistic expression.
 The purpose of this course is to explore the history of film on both the international and American scenes.
 Since it is one of the major arts to have evolved within the past century, it can be vividly respected as a significant contribution to our understanding of the culture and history of our daily lives.
 The course is limited to narrative fiction film and will analyze the film as a mass medium of cultural communication.

 Prerequisite: Take ENG-104